Spring Garden Revival

 Contact Rockport’s Department of Public Works for Soil Disposal & Grading Material Coordination

-Proper soil disposal and grading material management in Rockport require coordination with the local Department of Public Works.
-Excess soil from grading projects must be transported to the Transfer Station or Recycling Center during posted hours, with permits and fees applicable for loads typically exceeding 50–100 cubic yards.
+Proper management of soil and grading materials is essential for compliance and environmental protection in Rockport.
+Excess soil from grading projects must be disposed of at the Transfer Station or Recycling Center during posted hours, with permits and fees required for loads typically exceeding 50–100 cubic yards.
 Imported soil must meet specifications: clean fill or screened loam with pH 6.0–7.0, organic matter 3–5%, and free of clay clumps.
-Material categories include Clean Fill (grading-ready), Contaminated Soil (coordinate with the Rockport Health Department and MassDEP), Screened Topsoil (4–6 inches final depth), and Amendments (compost, lime for acidic soils, sand for drainage).
-Municipal coordination is essential for integrating with street, sidewalk, or utility projects, and traffic control permits are required.
-Dumping soil or debris into streets or drains is strictly prohibited under NPDES and MA organic waste rules.
+Material categories include clean fill (grading-ready), contaminated soil (requiring coordination with the Health Department and MassDEP), screened topsoil (4–6 inches for final grading), and amendments such as compost, lime for acidic soils, and sand for drainage.
+Coordination with municipal projects, traffic control permits, and strict prohibition of street or drain dumping (per NPDES) are required.
+All activities must comply with Massachusetts organic waste rules.

 Rockport Department of Public Works